iesahin/xvc/book/src/ref/xvc-file-copy.md

 ```

-You can copy files _virtually_ without them being in the workspace.
+You can copy files without them being in the workspace if they are in the cache.

 ```console
 $ rm -f data.txt